ArcadeHustle/WatermelonPapriumDump/README.md

 [ST](https://www.st.com/resource/en/application_note/dm00493651-introduction-to-stm32-microcontrollers-security-stmicroelectronics.pdf) [STM32F446ZEJ6](https://www.st.com/resource/en/datasheet/stm32f446re.pdf) MCU (UFBGA144)<br>

 Assuming that the STM32 is making use of RDP based protection it will require some special conditions in order to dump the firmware.
-If it is on the otherhand not protected, a physical connection to the SWD pins will be all that is needed.
-Once freed from the black epoxy, the chip is more succeptable to examination, and attack.<br>
+If it is on the other hand not protected, a physical connection to the SWD pins will be all that is needed.
+Once freed from the black epoxy, the chip is more susceptible to examination, and attack.<br>

 Similar to the Intel FPGA, the STM32F4 inside the Paprium cart is known to be vulnerable to voltage glitching attacks that should aid in archival of Paprium's data.
 The attacks have moved from theory, and manual one off demonstrations to now being available in ready made productized form with tools like [ChipWhisperer](https://www.newae.com/chipwhisperer).
 Various exploitation demonstrations have occured outside common lab constraints, and SDK kit based testing.<br>